-Commercial partnership disputes often arise due to various reasons.
+Commercial partnership disputes can arise for a variety of reasons.
 Knowing your rights and responsibilities is important when resolving a dispute and can help to keep the business asset.

-Whether you have a partnership agreement in place or not the law defines a business partnership.
+Regardless of whether you have a written partnership agreement in place, the law defines a business partnership as

-In Victoria a partnership is the relationship which subsists between persons carrying on a business in common with a view of profit.
+A business partnership is the relationship which exists between two or more people carrying on a business in common with a view of profit.

-As the partners are all jointly and severally liable for partnership it is important that disputes and issues are sorted out quickly.
+As the partners are all jointly and severally liable in partnerships, it is important that disputes and issues are sorted out quickly.

-Some disputes that our partnership lawyers regularly advise on are:
+Some types of disputes that our partnership lawyers regularly advise on are:

-At PCL Lawyers, we aim for a rapid resolution that is aligned to your desired goals.
-We consider what the best outcome for you would be and what outcome you would like.
+We can then aim for a rapid resolution that is aligned to your desired goals.

 We can help resolve your partnership dispute by:

-In some cases it may be a simple letter to help resolve the issue.
-In other cases, firm negotiation could resolve an issue.
-In other instances where a more significant breach has occurred, serious action can be taken against the defaulting partner.
+In some cases, it may be a simple letter to help resolve the issue.
+In other cases, firm negotiation may be required.
+Where a more significant breach has occurred, serious action can be taken against the defaulting partner.

-If there is a partnership agreement in place we can assist by advising on the agreement and usually there is a dispute resolution clause, which will provide some guidance as to the process.
+If there is a partnership agreement in place, we can assist by advising on the agreement.
+Usually, the partnership agreement will contain a dispute resolution clause, which will provide some guidance as to the process.

-Normally a dispute resolution clause would outline the various methods such as arbitration or mediation.
-In other cases court action is possible and more effective.
+Normally, a dispute resolution clause would outline the various methods to be used such as arbitration or mediation.
+In other cases, court action is possible and more effective.

-If no partnership agreement is in place the relevant legislation applies in each State for example in Victoria it is the Partnership Act 1958.
-We can also provide advice on jurisdictions outside Victoria.
+If there is no partnership agreement on foot, the relevant legislation applies in each State.
+For example, in Victoria it is the Partnership Act 1958.
+We can also provide advice on jurisdictions outside of Victoria.

-Our dispute lawyers will work with you to go through the facts and events that lead to the dispute and work out a plan and advise you of what options you have.
+Our dispute lawyers will work with you to go through the facts and events that lead to the dispute.
+We will work out a plan and advise you of the options available to you.

-Obtaining the right advice can be the difference between a broken relationship and an amicable solution.
+Obtaining the right advice can be the difference between a broken relationship and an amicable solution to your partnership dispute.